 Start rewriting.
 Focus with fixing sentence structure, ripping out paragraphs, and even entire chapters.
 Do this mindfully, with the intention of tightening your writing, and fixing major structural issues within your plot.
 You have have left out key items, or added erroneous or irrelevant ones.
 The goal here is to excise and seal.

 You’re probably going to go through no less than 3-4 revisions, and most likely are going to rewrite about 10 times—and that’s no exaggeration.

 6. …like a record, baby…

 You’re going to go through editing again.
 Focus now on tightening, because at this point, you should’ve fixed the major structural inadequacies of your plot.
 Worry about removing excess words, making scenes more descriptive, improving dialogue.

 7. Mirror, mirror, on the wall!

-Worry now about polishing your MS. Go through and make sure that sentences are reflecting what you want them to reflect.
-Make sure your writing is a mirror that reflects what your mind’s eyes sees.
+Worry now about polishing your manuscript.
+Go through and make sure that sentences are reflecting what you want them to reflect.
+Make sure your writing is a mirror that reflects what your mind’s eyes see.

 8. Beta me this.

 Send it to workshop buddies, writing buddies, and friends/family members.
 Have others critique.
 Make sure you find people who can be both nice but harsh; they won’t sugarcoat their criticisms and tell you it’s all fine, but they won’t be cruel to you and bring you down.
 Find as many beta readers as you can—the more the better.
 Yes, too many chefs spoil the plot, but if a bunch of people are saying the same thing, you can be assured that they’re probably right.